Migo Adecer: Acting career

 In 2012, Adecer became a part of Glee CLUB Australia.
 Adecer was discovered and currently being managed by Kuh Ledesma who encouraged him to audition for StarStruck.

 In 2015, Adecer joined the sixth season of the reality show StarStruck.
 Adecer was named the "Ultimate Male Survivor" and was proclaimed the "Ultimate Survivors" with Klea Pineda.
 They both received ₱ 1,000,000 cash prize, a house and lot from Camella Homes and a 5-year contract.
 Adecer and Pineda were also announced to join the cast of the 2016 retelling-sequel of Encantadia.

 In 2016, Adecer portrayed Anthony in Encantadia.
 Adecer portrayed Yuan in the Philippine adaptation of My Love from the Star.

 Music career

 In 2016, Adecer signed an album contract with GMA Records (now GMA Music).

 Personal life

 When he was in Australia, Adecer was a working student and dreamed of becoming a dentist or pilot.
 He is a fan of singer Sarah Geronimo and actor Aga Muhlach.

 In April 2021, he left showbiz and returned to Australia to finish his studies and spend time with his family.
-On December 30, 2021, he married Katrina Mercado.
+On December 30, 2021, he married to Katrina Mercado.